 #6 The Last Samurai movie.
 Based on a true history

 The samurai have been romanticised as paragons of traditional virtues, like patience, discipline, skill, and honour.
 But real samurai were a privileged class, with outrageous public incomes that crippled the country’s economy, while giving little in return.
-The new Imperial Army, conscripted mostly from peasants, had smashed the samurai in the battle of Shiroyama, and extinguished them for good.
+The new Imperial Army, conscripted mostly from peasants, had smashed the samurai in the battle of Shiroyama, and snuffed out their era for good.

 But those values of discipline, bravery and honour, whether always upholstered by the samurai or not, are still very alive in Japan, and give its people a role model to look forward to.
 Thanks to the example of Saigō Takamori, the last samurai.